General

 Analysis

-An early goal was to make new GFP molecules that can be mixed with an external "analyte" (the material we want to analyze) and change its properties in proportion to the amount of analyte present.
+An early goal was to make a new GFP molecule that can be mixed with an external "analyte" (the material we want to analyze) that changes its properties in proportion to the amount of analyte present.
 This way, the new GFP molecule can be used to tell us if an analyte is present, and importantly, how much is present.
 Analytes can be anything we want to focus on, like metals, drugs, pollutants, explosives, or pesticides.
-While this is still a possibility, recent results have pointed in the direction of peptide-binding-peptides and peptides capable of binding small molecules.
+While this is still a possibility, recent results have pointed in the direction of peptide folding and peptides capable of binding metals, but more for the analysis of the protein, and less for the analysis of the metal.